 Cloud technology is accelerating today’s businesses by offering more agile and affordable solutions.
 Business communications, as an essential cornerstone for any company, is embracing this innovation too.
 More and more service providers have been offering cloud voice solutions for businesses of all sizes.
 This blog post will walk you through the cloud phone system from what it is and how it works to why and how to choose one.

 What Is a Cloud Phone System and How Does It Work?

-A cloud phone system (a.k.a. cloud PBX, hosted PBX, and hosted phone system) is a VoIP phone system that is accessible over a cloud-based IP network.
+A cloud phone system (a.k.a. cloud PBX, hosted PBX, virtual PBX, and hosted phone system) is a VoIP phone system that is accessible over a cloud-based IP network.
 It is delivered entirely over the Internet and managed completely off-site, cutting down upfront investments in telecommunications infrastructure.
-The deployment and set up is quick and easy, freeing companies from IT overheads.
+The deployment and setup are quick and easy, freeing companies from IT overheads.
 Normally, you can purchase the cloud phone service from a service provider and pay on a subscription basis.

 The diagram below is a simplified flow of how a cloud phone system works: